Minnesota Medical Cannabis Program: A Guide for Patients

-To purchase medical cannabis, you will need to complete and submit a Patient Self-Evaluation Form.
-If you are under 18 — or if at your certification appointment, your health care practitioner determined you need a caregiver — the person who is authorized to pick up your medical cannabis on your behalf will also need to fill out this form.
+To purchase medical cannabis, you will need to complete a Patient Self-Evaluation on your Registry account.
+If you are under 18 or have a caregiver, the person who is authorized to pick up your medical cannabis will need to fill out this form.

 To access the form:

 - Log in to your account on the Medical Cannabis Patient Registry.

 - Submit a new Patient Self-Evaluation each time you request medical cannabis.

 When you visit a Cannabis Patient Center, be sure to bring along your appointment summary and the list of medications currently prescribed to you that you received at your health care practitioner visit.

 At the Cannabis Patient Center you'll meet with the onsite licensed pharmacist who will: